11

 – njuffa

-Feb 17, 2017 at 3:56
+Commented Feb 17, 2017 at 3:56

-• I'm not sure you can say that The sweetest thing is more of a hit than Where the streets have no name, which is still played at every U2 concert Feb 17, 2017 at 8:39
+• I'm not sure you can say that The sweetest thing is more of a hit than Where the streets have no name, which is still played at every U2 concert Commented Feb 17, 2017 at 8:39

 • Colloquially, The Sweetest Thing hit #6 in Australia on its rerelease in 1998, and I've heard it a million times on the radio for that reason, but barely know of Where the Streets Have No Name.